-- 2. Provide the geographic location of your proposed project site, either a specific address or the nearest intersection. - 3.
-Provide the Detroit City Council district in which the project will take place. - 4.
-Describe the proposed project, including its objectives and anticipated impact. - What transformative impact will it have in its Detroit neighborhood? - How will the project benefit a broad set of community residents and stakeholders?
-How does the project support inclusive and equitable growth in the neighborhood?
-What impact will the project have in furthering a model for inclusive and equitable growth in Detroit? - 5.
-Describe how the proposed project will support the vision of neighborhood residents.
-How will it advance community priorities for the neighborhood?
-How does it fit with prior community planning processes? - 6.
-Describe how the proposed project aligns with the Detroit Future City Strategic Framework Plan: - How does it contribute to neighborhood stabilization? - Does it have an open space or vacant land element? - Does the project fulfill the framework plan in an innovative way that may create a model for other Detroit neighborhoods? - 7.
-Provide a detailed timeline and work plan for the proposed project work (either implementation or planning).
-Can the proposed work be completed in the required time frame (12-18 months for implementation grants, eight months for planning grants)? - 8.
+- 6. Provide a detailed timeline and work plan for the proposed project work.
+Can the proposed work be completed in the required time frame (12-18 months)?
+Character limit: 2,500 - 7.
 Describe your past efforts to engage and support the local community.
-How have these practices benefited local residents and how have they informed the proposed project? - 9.
+How have these practices benefited local residents and how have they informed the proposed project?
+Character limit: 2,500 - 8.
 Describe how your organization will use inclusive, collaborative processes to design, develop and implement the proposed project.
-How will the local community be engaged?
-What partnerships will be necessary to successfully complete the project (including partnerships with organizations for design, engineering, contracting and other services where needed)? - 10.
+How will you partner with other organizations in the community in which you are working to successfully complete the project?
+What will be the specific roles of the partner organizations on this project?
+(Including partnerships with organizations for community engagement, design, engineering, contracting, project management, and other services where needed.)
+Character limit: 3,000 - 9.
 Briefly discuss your organization's capacity to coordinate and execute the proposed project.
 What past projects has your organization developed, implemented and maintained in support of community goals?
 Who from your organization will lead the proposed project, and what relevant past experience do they have?
-How many full-time equivalent staff does your organization have (see the Appendix for instructions for calculating)? - 11.
-(Implementation grants only) Kresge expects applicants to briefly discuss the current status of project site control as defined above on Pages 2-3 of the application guidelines.
-Does your organization have control of the project site as

-- defined above?
-If not, tell us more about the current status of the site and its impact on the project timeline. - 12.
-(Implementation grants only) Provide a list of the permits and approvals necessary to implement the project. - D. Demographic Data All applicants will be required to enter demographic data concerning their organization and the populations they serve.
+How many full-time equivalent staff does your organization have (see the Appendix for instructions for calculating)?
+Character limit: 2,500 - 10.
+Briefly discuss the current status of project site control as defined above on Pages 2-3 of the application guidelines.
+Does your organization have control of the project site as defined above?
+If not, tell us more about the current status of the site and its impact on the project timeline.
+Character limit: 2,500 - 11.
+Provide a list of the permits and approvals necessary to implement the project.
+Character limit: 3,000 - D. Demographic Data All applicants will be required to enter demographic data concerning their organization and the populations they serve.
 The Kresge Foundation is committed to gathering this data in keeping with our value of promoting racial, ethnic, and gender diversity.